 If you choose pre-moderation, you have the opportunity to prevent any ideas or comments going live until you’ve read them and checked them.

-Post moderation means that ideas and comments go live immediately and that your moderation happens after that point.
+Post-moderation means that ideas and comments go live immediately and that your moderation happens after that point.

-5. Community management
+5. Community management - comments from the organisation

 Dialogue is designed to allow for an unscripted debate that will generate exciting and useful ideas for you to build policy around.

-What’s really nice is when a dialogue is a two-way conversation between the organisation and the public.
+What’s really nice is when a Dialogue is a two-way conversation between the organisation and the public.
 This also helps users to stay engaged as they feel that you are really listening and interested.

-Pro Tip: Set up an admin user with a name which represents the organisation, or set up all of your admins with both their name and your organisation e.g. Adam-OrganisationName so that users know they are chatting with a real person who could do something with their ideas.
+Pro Tip: Set up an admin user with a name which represents the organisation, or set up all of your admins and moderators with both their name and your organisation e.g. Adam-OrganisationName so that users know they are chatting with a real person who could do something with their ideas.

 Things to remember:

-- Commenting as an admin can be a tricky line to balance, but you can use the comments feature to guide ideas and comments or to get more information if there’s an idea that interests you
+- Commenting as an admin can be a tricky line to balance, but you can use the comments feature to guide ideas and comments or to get more information if there’s an idea that interests you.

-- A community manager should have a light-touch approach, act as a guide and support the respondents through the process
+- A community manager should have a light-touch approach, act as a guide and support the respondents through the process.

 Here are a few things to consider that will set you up for a good challenge:

 - Tone: Be light-hearted, humble and, above all else, human.
 Humour is important, but use it wisely.
-People really respond to an organisation when it steps away from corporate-speak, and there are some good Twitter chats that show large organisations responding in a humorous way to their customers - Sainsbury's recently employed the use of fish puns in a conversation that went viral.
-Be humble - it's useful to remember that you are asking for help from your visitors, so it's good to acknowledge this.
+People really respond to an organisation when it steps away from corporate-speak, and there are some good Twitter chats that show large organisations responding in a humorous way to their customers - Sainsbury's employed the use of fish puns in a conversation that went viral.
+Be humble - it's useful to remember that you are asking for help from your users, so it's good to acknowledge this.

-- Support your respondents: If an idea is good and you want to know more, ask the user via the comments section.
-This is instant gratification for that user as they have been responded to personally and in a supportive way, but this also means you get the information you need for your research.
+- Support your participants: If an idea is good and you want to know more, ask the user via the comments section.
+This is instant gratification for them as they have been responded to personally and in a supportive way, but this also means you get the information you need for your research.
 If an idea is not as well thought out, perhaps you can help that user to develop their idea by asking questions about it.
 You can also make little comments in ideas that have been popular like "great to see so much enthusiasm" or you can encourage more input in ideas with fewer responses to them.